Texas to probe rolling blackouts

 Texas prides itself on a state-regulated electric grid with only limited connections to the rest of the country.
 The state's grid emergency began on Feb.
 2, after a huge winter storm sent demand for electricity and gas soaring.
 Dozens of power plants that were expected to furnish power suddenly reported operating difficulties.

 The state's system is supposed to reward power generators for providing electricity when it is most needed.
-While most power in Texas sells for negotiated prices between generation companies and retail power sellers under long-term contracts, the grid operator also buys power when more juice is needed and pays an auction price that resets every 15 minutes.
+While most power in Texas sells for negotiated prices in its deregulated market between generation companies and retail power sellers under long-term contracts, the grid operator also buys power when more juice is needed and pays an auction price that resets every 15 minutes.
 When supplies are thin, prices can rise rapidly.

 On Feb.
 1, one day before the blackouts, Texas had raised the maximum price that the grid operator would pay for electricity to $3,000 a megawatt hour from $2,250.
 That's triple the price permitted in wholesale eastern markets and about 60 to 100 times a normal Texas price.